Delicious pressed roasted veggie sandwich, with goat cheese, balsamic and arugula.A great lunch or picnic sandwich, as these travel and keep well!

-I don’t have a panini press.
-I just use my george-forman-ish grill thing and give it a little squeeze – just enough to warm the sandwich, melt the cheese and lightly toast the outside.
+- I don’t have a panini press.
+I just use a hand-held grill press and use a little muscle to press down onto a hot grill pan.
+A heavy cast iron skillet also works as a great press.
+You just need to heat long enough to just enough to warm the sandwich, melt the cheese and lightly toast the outside.
 If you don’t have either, just a few seconds in the microwave will warm up the filling and cheese.

 - 1 ciabatta demi baguette or 3 ciabatta buns